DimensionDev/RedPacket-Subgraph/README.md

 # RedPacket Subgraph

-This subgraph tracks all of red packets create by the HappyRedPacket contract.
+This subgraph tracks all of the red packets created by the HappyRedPacket contract.

 ## Setup